yozhgoor/cargo-temp/README.md

 ##### Platform specific

 Unix:
-* `stdout` and `stderr` settings allows enabling or disabling.
+* `stdout` and `stderr` settings allows enabling or disabling outputs.
 With a background process, the default will be false, with a foreground process, the default will be true.
 The `stdin` setting doesn't exist since it's always disabled.

 Windows:
 * `inherit_handles` allows handles inheritance - If this parameter is true, each